YudaWang/SelfDriving/Term2Proj4-PID/README.md

 |d=200  |         |         | 215     |           |
 |d=500  |         | 570     |         |           |

-* For intergral gain i, its value(i=0.005) was optimized by a 1D scan with twiddle method when p and d values are close to optimization.
+* For intergral gain i, its value(i=0.0001) was optimized by a 1D scan with twiddle method when p and d values are close to optimization.
+* After optimization of steering angle PID parameters, throttle value has been constructed such that it becomes a P-only function of speed, angle and cte.
+Its parameters are tuned such that car will quickly reach top speed if not turning and cte is small.
+However, whenever car is in an angle or cte is large, throttle will decrease, where negative throttle corresponding to braking.
+![alt text][video3]

 ### 3. Reflection
 * Proportional parameter works as expected: to directly correct the deviation towards the opposite direction.
 However, P-gain only will lead to oscillation of car in the controled dimension -- steering angle.